Hyaline cartilage is the vital substance lining the bones in your joints.

 This is what a normal hip looks like.
-See how super-smooth the cartilage is?
+See how super smooth the cartilage is?

-and soft as in the ear lobe, or flexible and tough as in a ligament or
+Cartilage is what we call a connective tissue.
+It can be very flexible and soft as in the ear lobe, or flexible and tough as in a ligament or tendon.

-It's very hard and slippery, enabling us to bend our knees, move our toes, take a great deal of weight in the hip, and flex and extend our spines, all with minimal friction between the opposing joint faces.
+It is very hard and slippery, enabling us to bend our knees, take a great deal of weight in the hip, and twist our spines, all with minimal friction between the opposing joint faces.

 Take particular note of the little white arrows.
-They show the movement of nutrients from the synovial fluid as it sloshes about in the joint, not literally! to the hyaline cartilage on the ends of bones.
+They show the movement of nutrients from the synovial fluid as it sloshes about in the joint, not literally, to the hyaline cartilage on the ends of bones.

-The gelatinous ground substance of cartilage is make up largely of chondroitin sulphate, into which are embedded collagen and elastic fibres made of protein: hence you will see that chondroitin often comes with glucosamine, the precursor of proteoglycans, substances found in cartilage.
+The gelatinous ground substance of cartilage is make up largely of chondroitin sulphate, into which is embedded collagen and elastic fibres made of protein; hence you will see that it often comes with glucosamine, the precursor of proteoglycans, substances found in that tissue lining the joints.

-As articular cartilage, hyaline is found covering the articular surfaces of bones in synovial joints.
-It reduces friction, more slippery than ice, literally, and acts as a shock absorbing tissue.
+As articular cartilage, hyaline is found covering the surfaces of bones in all synovial joints.
+It reduces friction, is literally more slippery than ice, and acts as a shock-absorbing tissue.

 Cartilage is produced by cells called chondroblasts which are found along the vulnerable edge of the cartilage end plate.
 This is the place where new cartilage growth occurs.

-On the other hand the disc between vertebrae in your back is made up of two parts,
+On the other hand the disc between vertebrae in your back is made up of two parts.

 When you lift something heavy, the nucleus bulges into the annulus and, being a liquid and thus incompressible, it also presses back against the vertebrae, pushing them apart.
 Healthy annular cartilage contains this bubble of water-rich, gelatinous gel (it looks a bit like egg-white) as it bulges.

 The cartilage under the kneecap is particularly responsive to gentle chiropractic mobilisation of the patella.

-Dr Lafeber's rationale for his Knee Joint Distraction technique for advanced osteoarthritis in the younger patient is that osteoarthritic cartilage is capable of self-repair if ... read more.
+Dr Lafeber's rationale for his Knee Joint Distraction technique for advanced osteoarthritis in the younger patient is that osteoarthritic cartilage is capable of self-repair if the weight is taken off.